 How Does Trauma Impact Decision-Making and Risk-Taking?
-By Your Trauma Therapist
+Tips From a Trauma Therapist

 Let’s discuss the cautious person’s experience first.
 Imagine you’re at a party, and instead of enjoying the treats, your brain is scanning the room for exits, suspicious of every unfamiliar face.
 That’s trauma’s handiwork; your mind’s alarm system is stuck on high alert, always ready to bolt, even when there’s no actual danger.
 Decisions?
 Oh, they’re not just about what you want, but about what might go wrong.
 Trauma turns every choice into a potential landmine.